-The preferred practice guidelines (2015) for the treatment of primary open-angle glaucoma note that there are many considerations when choosing a target IOP, including the stage of the overall glaucoma damage as determined by the degree of structural optic nerve damage and/or functional visual field loss, baseline IOP at which damage occurred, age of patient, and additional risk factors.
-The initial treatment choice may be influenced by potential cost, adverse effect profile, and dosing schedule.
+The preferred practice guidelines(2015) for the treatment of primary OAG note that there are many considerations when choosing a target IOP, including the stage of the overall glaucoma damage as determined by the degree of structural optic nerve damage and/or functional visual field loss, the baseline IOP at which damage occurred, the age of the patient, and additional risk factors.
+The initial treatment choice may be influenced by potential cost, AE profile, and dosing schedule.
 The guidelines note prostaglandins as the most frequently used initial eye drops for lowering IOP in patients with glaucoma.
 The AAO does not prefer one prostaglandin over another.
 (Prum, 2015).
-Lowering the pretreatment IOP by ≥ 25% has been shown to slow progression of primary open-angle glaucoma.
-If the target IOP is not achieved by one medication, switching, or adding medications should be considered, depending on whether the patient had responded to the first medication.
+Lowering the pretreatment IOP by ≥ 25% has been shown to slow the progression of primary OAG.
+If the target IOP is not achieved by one medication, switching, or adding medications should be considered, depending on whether the patient has responded to the first medication.
 The guideline recommends switching eye-drop agents or adding on for combination therapy when target IOP is not achieved with one drug alone.
 A more aggressive target (i.e., a lower target IOP) can be justified if there is more severe nerve damage or the damage is progressing rapidly; a less aggressive target IOP may be reasonable if the risks of treatment outweigh the benefits.
 The practice guidance has not been updated to include the use of Durysta in its recommendations at the time of this review.
+Note: The Primary OAG guideline was corrected as of May 2021; however, the intent of the guideline remains unchanged by the corrections.